List of recurring The Simpsons characters

 The American animated television series The Simpsons contains a wide range of minor and supporting characters like co-workers, teachers, students, family friends, extended relatives, townspeople, local celebrities, and even animals.
-The writers originally intended many of these characters as one-time jokes or for fulfilling needed functions in the town of Springfield, where the series primarily takes place.
+The writers intended many of these characters as one-time jokes or for fulfilling needed functions in the town of Springfield, where the series primarily takes place.
 A number of these characters have gained expanded roles and have subsequently starred in their own episodes.
-According to the creator of The Simpsons, Matt Groening, the show adopted the concept of a large supporting cast from the Canadian sketch comedy show Second City Television.
+According to the creator of The Simpsons, Matt Groening, the show adopted the concept of a large supporting cast from the Canadian sketch comedy series Second City Television.

+This article features the recurring characters from the series outside of the five main characters (Homer, Marge, Bart, Lisa and Maggie Simpson).
+Each of them are listed in order by their first name.

 A

 Agnes Skinner

-Agnes Skinner (voiced by Tress MacNeille) is the mother of Principal Skinner and first appears in the first season episode "The Crepes of Wrath" as an old woman who embarrassingly calls her son "Spanky".
-However, as episodes progress, the character turns bitter.
-She is very controlling of her son and often treats him as if he is a child.
+Agnes Skinner (voiced by Tress MacNeille in most appearances, Maggie Roswell in "Lisa's Rival") is the mother of Principal Skinner and first appears in the first-season episode "The Crepes of Wrath" as an old woman who embarrassingly addresses her son as "Spanky".
+However, as episodes progress, her character turns bitter.
+She is very controlling of her son and often treats him as if he is a child, insulting and ridiculing him every chance she gets.
 She hates Edna Krabappel due to her son's feelings for the other woman.
-Agnes has been married four times.
+Agnes has been married four times and has dated Comic Book Guy and Montgomery Burns.
 Many Springfield residents, including the Simpsons, are afraid of her.
-When "the real Seymour Skinner" arrives in Springfield in "The Principal and the Pauper", Agnes ends up rejecting him in part because he stands up to her, but also because, unlike Skinner/Tamzarian, her biological son is independent and does not need her anymore, while Skinner immediately reverts to a good-for-nothing without her.
-She was once the girlfriend of fellow Simpsons character, Comic Book Guy.
+When "the real Seymour Skinner" arrives in Springfield in "The Principal and the Pauper", Agnes ends up rejecting him, in part because he stands up to her but also because, unlike Skinner/Tamzarian, her biological son is independent and does not need her anymore, while Skinner immediately reverts to a good-for-nothing without her.

-Agnes's first name was revealed in the seventh season episode "Bart the Fink".
-Before that, the character was known as "Mrs. Skinner."
-In the beginning of the series, the writers made several references to Agnes and Seymour's unhealthily close relationship as similar to that of Norman Bates and his mother.
-In "Boy Meets Curl", it is revealed that Agnes's resentment towards Seymour may have begun even before her son was born—during the 1952 Summer Olympics in Helsinki, Agnes competed in the pole vaulting event while nine months pregnant.
-When Seymour makes his first kick, he hits the bar, thus making Agnes lose and crushing her dreams.
-However, this would contradict the earlier episode when it is revealed that Seymour is not her birth son.
+Agnes's first name was revealed in the seventh-season episode "Bart the Fink".
+Before that, the character was known as "Mrs. Skinner".
+In the beginning of the series, the writers make several references to Agnes and Seymour's unhealthily close relationship as similar to that of Norman Bates and his mother.
+In "Boy Meets Curl", it is revealed that Agnes's resentment toward Seymour may have begun even before her son was born – during the 1952 Summer Olympics in Helsinki, Agnes competed in the pole vaulting event while nine months pregnant.
+When Seymour makes his first kick, he hits the bar, thus making Agnes lose and crushing her dreams (contradicting the earlier episode in which Seymour is not her birth son).
 In "Grade School Confidential", it is revealed that Agnes enjoys collecting pictures of cakes that she cuts out of magazines, a hobby she began in 1941.
-However, she does not care for cake, finding it "too sweet".
-In the 26th-season episode "Sky Police" she mentions that she has a brother named Stevie.
+However, she does not care for the dessert itself, finding it "too sweet".
+In the 26th-season episode "Sky Police", she mentions that she has a brother named Stevie.